 - A complete IoT system needs hardware, such as sensors or devices.
 These sensors and devices collect data from the environment (e.g. a moisture sensor) or perform actions in the environment (e.g. watering crops).

 - A complete IoT system needs connectivity.
 The hardware needs a way to transmit all that data to the cloud (e.g. sending moisture data) or needs a way to receive commands from the cloud (e.g. water the crops now).
-For some IoT systems, there can be an intermediate step between hardware and connecting to the cloud, such as a gateway or router.
+This can be accomplished with mature forms of connectivity like cellular, satellite, or WiFi, or may necessitate more recent, IoT-focused connectivity options like LoRa.

 - A complete IoT system needs software.
 This software is hosted in the cloud (what’s the cloud?) and is responsible for analyzing the data it’s collecting from the sensors and making decisions (e.g knowing from moisture data that it just rained and then telling the irrigation system not to turn on today).